“It’s not stress that kills us, it’s our reaction to it.”

 The level of stress we experience is a result of what we believeabout events more than about the events themselves.
 In the days and weeks to come, we will be looking at some stress busting words and examining how they can help us to take that step back, change our focus and alleviate not only daily stress but the stress that rises up around this time of year."
-(Introduction to 20 Second Stress Busters)
+(Introduction to One Month of Daily Stress Busters)

-If you enjoyed the Daily Stress Busters, now you can have 20 SECOND STRESS BUSTERS - Vol. 1 in one volume with our newly updated eBook.
+If you enjoyed the Daily Stress Busters, now you can have One Month of Daily Stress Busters in one volume with our paperback or ebook for Kindle readers.

 Please take a moment to answer the polL.
 Please check as many answers as apply to you.

 If you manage stress in a way not listed, we would be interested in your comments.
 Please post them as a comment in our Guest Book by clicking the tab below.
 Thank you!